Jill Posener

 Jill Posener (born 1953) is a British photographer and playwright, known for her exploration of lesbian identity and erotica.

 Early life and education

 Posener was born in Greenwich, London, in the United Kingdom.
 She was educated as a stage manager at the London Academy of Music and Dramatic Art.
+Posener's brother is the journalist Alan Posener.

 Work

 In 1976, Posener became the first female member of the Gay Sweatshop, England's first professional gay theatre company, for which she authored the play, Any Woman Can.
 The show was a reflection on Posener's own experience coming out as a lesbian, was the first female-authored play to be produced by the company.

 In the 1980s, Posener switched mediums, taking up photography.
 Her images of graffiti with political, feminist, lesbian, and anti-consumerist themes were collected in two books, Spray it Loud (1982) and Louder than Words (1987).
 With time, her work shifted to address more overtly erotic and sexual themes.
 In 1988 and 1989, Posener became photo editor of the lesbian erotica magazine On Our Backs, known for its influence in shaping the aesthetic and narrative of U.S. lesbian culture in the 1980s.

 In 1996, Posener collaborated with feminist author Susie Bright to publish Nothing but the Girl: The Blatant Lesbian Image, a landmark collection of lesbian erotic photography.
 The portfolio, which drew on Posener and Bright's work at On Our Backs, featured 30 interviews and photographs from influential lesbian and photographers.
 Nothing but the Girl was the recipient of the 1997 Lambda Literary Award for Photography/Visual Arts, and the 1997 Firecracker Alternative Book Award.

 Her work has appeared in publications including the New York Times Book Review and the Daily Mirror, and on the covers of books by Dorothy Allison and Susie Bright.
 She has lectured at CalArts and the University of California, Santa Cruz.